Welcome to the world of basketball, where superstars reign supreme and everyone is just looking to build the next dream team.

 The WNBA is one of the best professional sports leagues for women in North America as these basketball bosses actually get airtime on top sports networks.
 Keep your eye on:

-- WNBA legend Candace Parker (Los Angeles Sparks)
+- WNBA legend and 2020 Defensive Player of the Year (DPOY) Candace Parker (Los Angeles Sparks)

-- 2020 No. 1 draft pick Sabrina Ionescu of the New York Liberty
+- 2020 No. 1 draft pick Sabrina Ionescu of the New York Liberty, who will be returning from a heart-breaking season-ending injury.
+We can't wait to see her back out on the court!

 Wow!
 Can I get more info on the WNBA?

-And in 2020, we finally saw the WNBA bet on itself by signing a groundbreaking new collective bargaining agreement (CBA) that will significantly benefit the players.
+And prior to the historic wubble season, we finally saw the WNBA bet on itself by signing a groundbreaking new collective bargaining agreement (CBA) that will significantly benefit the players.
 Among other things, players receive an increase in salary that improves the average compensation from $79k to $130k (!!!) with the league’s top players set to earn $500k — more than three times the previous maximum.
 Cardi B would be so proud.

 - It also includes added bonuses for top players, guaranteed fully paid maternity leave, better travel conditions and mental health resources.
 And maybe the most notable addition: access to offseason job opportunities with the league to limit the number of women playing in leagues overseas to make ends meet, which has become a nagging necessity for WNBA players.
 Can we get a hell yeah?!